 Ten courses must be completed within five years.
 Students may count 400-level courses towards their degree if the course is not offered at the 600-level and if the department offering the course considers it to be graduate-level.
 Courses offered at both the 400- and 600-levels must be taken at the higher level.
 At least six of the ten courses must be from the Chemical and Biomolecular Engineering program.
 Exceptions to this must be approved by the program chair.
 A course from any other program may be allowed to count as one of the six courses only if it has significant chemical and biomolecular engineering content and is consistent with the student's educational goals.
+Nine of the courses (including the Chemical and Biomolecular Engineering courses) must be STEM related.
+The tenth course may be chosen from any field of interest to the student.
 Focus Areas are not required for this program.
 Only one grade of C can count toward the master's degree.
+All other grades must be B- or above.
 All course selections are subject to advisor approval.

-COURSES PREREQUISITE COURSES
+PREREQUISITE COURSES

-545.203 Engineering Thermodynamics
+- 545.203 Engineering Thermodynamics

 - 545.204 Applied Physical Chemistry

 - 545.301 Kinetic Processes

 - 545.303 Transport Phenomena I

 - 545.304 Transport Phenomena II

-- 550.291 Linear Algebra & Differential Equations\
+550.291 Linear Algebra & Differential Equations\

-These courses do not count towards degree or certificate requirements.
+Prerequisite courses do not count towards degree or certificate requirements.